-- (a) This term means all Losses under Covered Policies in force at the time of a Covered Event prior to the application of the Company's Retention and reimbursement percentage, and excluding loss adjustment expense and any exclusions under Article VI. - (b) The Company's Ultimate Net Loss shall be determined in accordance with the deductible level as specified under the policy sustaining the Loss without taking into consideration any deductible discounts or deductible waivers. - (c) Salvages and all other recoveries, excluding reinsurance recoveries, shall be first deducted from such Loss to arrive at the amount of liability attaching hereunder.

-- (d) All salvages, recoveries or payments recovered or received subsequent to a Loss settlement under this Contract shall be applied as if recovered or received prior to the aforesaid settlement and all necessary adjustments shall be made by the parties hereto. - (e) Nothing in this clause shall be construed to mean that Losses under this Contract are not recoverable until the Company's Ultimate Net Loss has been ascertained. - (f) The SBA shall be subrogated to the rights of the Company to the extent of its reimbursement of the Company.
+- (a) This term means all Losses under Covered Policies in force at the time of a Covered Event prior to the application of the Company's Retention and Coverage Level, and excluding loss adjustment expense and any exclusions under Article VI. - (b) In calculating the Company's Ultimate Net Loss, the amounts described in paragraph (a) shall be reduced by the deductibles applicable under the policy to the hurricane loss, which must first be applied to the portion of the Loss covered by the FHCF. - (c) Salvages and all other recoveries, excluding reinsurance recoveries, shall be first deducted from such Loss to arrive at the amount of liability attaching hereunder. - (d) All salvages, recoveries or payments recovered or received subsequent to a Loss settlement under this Contract shall be applied as if recovered or received prior to the aforesaid settlement and all necessary adjustments shall be made by the parties hereto. - (e) The SBA shall be subrogated to the rights of the Company to the extent of its reimbursement of the Company.
 The Company agrees to assist and cooperate with the SBA in all respects as regards such subrogation.
 The Company further agrees to undertake such actions as may be necessary to enforce its rights of salvage and subrogation, and its rights, if any, against other insurers as respects any claim, loss, or payment arising out of a Covered Event.